manojchrsya/cheat-sheet/snippets/02-create-custom-commands.md

 #### Create custom commands in ubuntu or mac

 > Sometimes we may have to use command in order to execute script or build project.
-> we also use some commands in case of services like `docker`, `nginx`, `apache` etc.
+> we also use some commands while using other services like `docker`, `nginx`, `apache` etc.

-for example, suppose we have to stop and start docker container's of project
+for an example, suppose we have to stop and start docker container's of a project.
 ```sh
  // we can use `&&` oprator for multiple commands and execute in one go.
  sudo docker-compose stop && sudo docker-compose up -d